 - i.
 A risk margin is included in the Solvency II technical provisions, but not in the US GAAP reserves.
-The risk margin amounts to Euro 2,163,532 thds. - ii.
-Under Solvency II, the best estimate is calculated using the discount curves provided by EIOPA, whereas for US GAAP purposes, other discount rates are used. - iii.
+The risk margin amounts to Euro 2,372,473 thds. - ii.
+Under Solvency II, the best estimate is calculated using the discount curves provided by EIOPA, whereas for US GAAP purposes, discount rates based on best estimate assumptions are used. - iii.
 Solvency II is a gross premium valuation.
 All future premiums and future claims up to the contract boundary are considered for the determination of the best estimate which therefore contains the discounted future profit margin.
 For short-term business, this margin is not included in the US GAAP reserves.
 In long-term business, the US GAAP reserves depend on both the past and the future margins.

 The latter point is particularly important for GRAG Group, as it has a significant portfolio of reinsurance contracts with guaranteed terms.
-The financial impact of the above-mentioned valuation differences ii. and iii. amounts to Euro 4,891,152 thds.
-This includes the reinsurance, insurance and intermediaries receivables and payables not overdue (Euro 108,657 thds net) which are disclosed in the best estimate, but not in the US GAAP reserves.
+The financial impact of the above-mentioned valuation differences ii. and iii. amounts to Euro 4,996,231 thds.